Stingrays (Cell-Site Simulators): An In-Depth Analysis

 • Prompted some agencies to be more transparent about their use of the technology

-The revelations fundamentally changed the conversation around cell-site simulators by providing concrete evidence of their capabilities and proliferation.
+The revelations fundamentally changed the conversation around cell-site simulators by providing concrete evidence of their capabilities and proliferation, ultimately leading to greater public awareness and accountability measures.

 Harris Corporation Pricing Revelations